nantu-io/ntcore-doc/docs/README.md

 - Add a ⭐️ [on GitHub](https://github.com/nantutech/ntcore) to support the project!

 ## License
-This project is licensed under the [MIT license](https://github.com/nantutech/ntcore/blob/main/LICENSE).
+This project is licensed under the [Apache 2.0](https://github.com/nantutech/ntcore/blob/main/LICENSE).